Bannerlord-Community-Mods/TradeImprovements/readme.md

 It overrides the `InventoryGauntletScreenOverride` class with a mirror like class that sends the _dataSource to the `MainApp` which changes the displayed fields.
 It is a mirror because the original class has all the needed fields as private.

 A better way of doing this would be to override the _dataSource type `SPInventoryVM` and do the changes on refresh.
 However, a simple class `SPInventoryVMOverride` that extends `SPInventoryVM` with no extra logic caused tooltips and other ui elements to misbehave.

+## Features ideas
+- ability to sort the items by margin
+- trade skill perk to switch the margins view on